retrosnob/retrosnob.github.io/pythonbook.md

 7. You have to put the f at the end of the float field (third field in the `layout` variable) if you want it to treat the precision as *decimal places*.
 If you leave out the f then it will be *significant figures* instead.

 # Grouping lots a variables together with lists
+Every programming language has ways to represent lists of things.
 # Selecting which lines of code to execute with If statements

 # Looping: repeating a block of code once for every item in a sequence (for loops)